Geraldine Court: Career

 On stage, Court performed in national touring productions of Barefoot in the Park, Play It Again, Sam, and The Tender Trap.
 Her off-Broadway work includes The Lower Depths of Maxim Gorki and Possibilities.
 On Broadway, she performed in the chorus of Medea.

+Court directed plays, including productions for the Greeley Street Theater, Forum at Lincoln Center, Manhattan Theatre Club, and Playwrights Horizon.